 66. When can newcomers vote in local elections?

-Immediately after registering as residents After a certain period of residence in the city Only when they obtain the nationality NOTE: Immediately: for EU-citizens, citizens from Iceland and Norway over 18y After 3 years of residence for non-EU citizens 67.
-Does the ethnic background of elected politicians reflect the composition of the cities population? ○ Yes App.
-15 % (In comparison, 22 % of Copenhagen pop are migrants / descendants) 68.
-Does the city have a political body (council or similar) to represent all ethnic minorities and which is independent of the local authority? ○ Yes • No 69.
-Is there a standard for the representation of migrants/minorities in mandatory boards supervising schools and public services? ○ Yes ○ No C. Information about the questionnaire 70.
-Which sources of data have been used in the questionnaire? (please fill in the main sources if possible) See attachment 1
+- Immediately after registering as residents

+- After a certain period of residence in the city

+- Only when they obtain the nationality

+NOTE:

+Immediately: for EU-citizens, citizens from Iceland and Norway over 18y

+After 3 years of residence for non-EU citizens

+67. Does the ethnic background of elected politicians reflect the composition of the cities population?

+○ Yes

+App.
+16 % (In comparison, 17,8 % of Copenhagen pop are migrants / descendants)

+68. Does the city have a political body (council or similar) to represent all ethnic minorities and which is independent of the local authority?

+○ Yes No

+69. Is there a standard for the representation of migrants/minorities in mandatory boards supervising schools and public services? ○ Yes

+C. Information about the questionnaire

+70. Which sources of data have been used in the questionnaire? (please fill in the main sources if possible)

+See attachment 1

+71. By whom were the questions answered?

-See attachment 1 72.
-Do you have any remarks on the qu uestionnaire?
-2. Do you have any remarks on the qu iestioillane: In many cases, how to understand and interpretation.
-I answer the questions is open to
+See attachment 1

+72. Do you have any remarks on the questionnaire?

+In many cases, how to understand and answer the questions is open to interpretation.